genophenoenvo/neon-datasets/shotgun_metagenomics/README.md

   * Make sample bar code tsv for illumina-utils:
     * r1, r2, sample name

+## 1. Download the Data

-### Running the code with docker
+### Downloading with neonMicrobe docker container:

-The NEON shotgun metagenome sequence data are downloaded using docker and the Rscript in this repository.
+The NEON shotgun metagenome sequence data are downloaded using docker and an Rscript in this repository.

+*To run this code, you need to `sudo` priviledges on the docker host.

+ The first `docker run -v` statement refers to mounting this repository as a volume inside the container.
+The second `docker run -v` mounts a directory from the local host to download the `*.tar.gz` files from NEON's S3 storage.

 `docker run -v /host/path/to/neon-datasets/:/work/ -v /path/to/root/owned/directory/:/output/ rbartelme/neonmicrobe /work/shotgun_metagenomics/neon_sg_metadata/neon_sg_sequencing_metadata.R`

+After downloading the shotgun metagenome data, you may need to use `chown` to operate on the downloaded fastq files.

+For example: `sudo chown -R username /neon_fastq/`

 ## 2. QA/QC